fbernutz/die-himmelstraeumerin-blog/Content/sketchnotes/snconnect20-tips-and-tricks-for-sketchnoting-in-procreate.md

 image: ../../images/sketchnotes/snconnect20-tips-and-tricks-for-sketchnoting-in-procreate-small.jpg
 ---

-# SNConnect 2020: Tips and Tricks for Sketchnoting in ProCreate
+# Sketchnoting Connect 2020: Tips and Tricks for Sketchnoting in ProCreate